ntavelis/mercure-php/README.md

 }
 ```

-Note: We need to initialize the publisher and pass him a PSR-18 compliant client, in our example we use the symfony/http-client.
+Note: When we initialize the publisher we need to pass a PSR-18 compliant client, in our example we use the symfony/http-client.
 This package does not provide a client you need to initialize and pass one to the publisher yourself. e.g. To provide the symfony http-client you need to install it first via composer:
 ```bash
 composer require symfony/http-client
 ```